-The City of Salem is constantly exploring new ways to provide its customers with the best customer service while keeping costs low.
-After success last year with electronic delivery of the Annual report, the City is providing the same type of delivery for this year's Report.
-This favorable conversion will streamline the delivery of the Report, providing quicker access, and will significantly reduce costs associated with printing and mailing.
-The report is available on the City's website under Community Resources.
+With previous year's successes, the City of Salem continues to provide the Annual Water Quality Report via electronic delivery as a favorable streamline conversion.
+Electronic delivery provides faster access and reduction in costs affiliated with printing and mailing.
+For this reason, the report has been made available on the City's website.
 However, if you prefer, hard copies are available at the Salem Civic Center, or you can request one by calling (503) 588-6333.

-An average American uses

-176 gallons

-of water every day
+An average American uses 176 gallons of water every day